nitishkumar71/blog.nitishkumarsingh.xyz/posts/2019-10-11-spring-cloud-gateway-using-kubernetes-service-discovery.md

           enabled: true
           lowerCaseServiceId: true
           # url-expression: "'http://'+serviceId"
-    # enable if, you want to load config from ConfigMap or Secrets
+    # enable if configuration need to be loaded from ConfigMap or Secrets
     # kubernetes:
     #   reload:
     #     enabled: true
     #     mode: polling